-The Registrar’s Office conducts a mandatory Senior Thesis meeting on the first Thursday of each new semester.
+Senior thesis is a regular course for which students must register at the CMC Registrar's Office.
+The Senior Thesis Topic Form must be completed before students can sign up for thesis.
+The Registrar’s Office conducts a mandatory Senior Thesis meeting on the first Thursday of the fall semester.
 You’ll learn about all of the administrative requirements for registration, production, submission, and upload of your thesis, along with information about resources to assist with each step of the process.
 Be sure to attend.

 Formatting and style expectations depend on the discipline in which you’re writing.
 Check with your reader to settle on a style guide and stick with it throughout your entire project.
 Be sure to visit The Center for Writing and Public Discourse (CWPD) for help with everything from developing your thesis topic to final formatting.